bbc/logtracer/README.md

 ### Logging
 Before writing any logs, the `configure_json_logging` command must be ran.
-There are two formatters availale for usage with logging, `local` and `stackdriver`, descried further in the [#purpose](Purpose) section.
+There are two formatters availale for usage with logging, `local` and `stackdriver`, described further in the [Purpose](#purpose) section.
-It is advisable to set this using an environmental variable.
+It is advisable to set this using an environmental variable, as below:
 ```python
 from stackdriver_logging.jsonlog import configure_json_logging, get_logger
 import os